maxwellk24/ECE445_Notebook/Manas/README.md

 We revised and agreed on each sections, assignments and options to resolve issues.

 Submitted final version of Team contract – my part Telemetry, antenna specs.
-I proposed taking up any more modules as we progress.
+I proposed taking up any more software related modules as we progress.

 # Feb 16 : Telemetry Design – Alternatives for LoRa Antennas (frequency, gain, range)

 Went through below links to get more info and find alternatives.
 Discussed with the team to finalize.
 Read testing details and alternatives for antenna.
-Frequency band selection – 433 MHz, Gain and Longer range
+Frequency band selection – 433 MHz.
+The other frequency range for LoRa (915 MHz) seems to be reserved for international teams' use.

 1.	https://www.raypcb.com/lora-antenna/#:~:text=The%20most%20prevalent%20LoRa%20antennas,collinear%20antennas%20also%20see%20use
 2.	https://www.electricity-magnetism.org/yagi-uda-antennas/#:~:text=Applications%20of%20Yagi%2DUda%20Antennas,signal%20strength%20is%20relatively%20weak